Technical Diary, Day 1

 allocated, there is no free element in the list, so we have to perform a new

 allocation.
-Troels' fix solves this by also allowing free_list_find
+Troels' fix solves this by also allowing free_list_find to return

 blocks with identical size to the one we're trying to allocate.
 That'll find